How often you should install new air filters might depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers often instruct you to install new ones every 30–60 days.
-If you suffer from light to moderate allergies, you could get a better air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers typically instruct you to install new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could get a better air filter or change them even more frequently.

-Or, if you reside a more rural location or less occupied house (like a vacation home) and there are fewer cars around, yearly may be regular enough.
+Or, if you live a more rural spot or less occupied house (like a vacation home) and there are fewer cars around, annually may be frequent enough.

-Here are averages that can help you know how frequently you should change the air filter at your house:
+Here are averages that can help you know how regularly you should change the air filter at your house:

 - Vacation home or single occupant and no pets or allergies: every 6–12 months